 ‘Thin Margin’ Preventing a Reduction in Premiums

-FHA Commissioner Brian Montgomery fielded this same question during a November 2018 call with reporters.
+So, why not reduce the FHA mortgage insurance premiums, as was previously planned?
+FHA Commissioner Brian Montgomery fielded this same question during a call with reporters.

 As first reported by HousingWire, Mr. Montgomery explained: